 1. Create your customer persona(s)

-This should be an in-depth bio of your target customer(s).
+A customer persona is an in-depth bio of your target customer(s).
 You may just have one, or you may have several across different markets depending on your products and services.
 Include as much detail as possible.
 This will help you to identify the interests and needs of your customer(s) so that when it comes time to write, design or plan any content, you know what resonates with them.

 2. Audit your current content strategy